cosmos/cosmos/WHITEPAPER.md

 the timeout of these malicious validators, if there is a supermajority consensus.

-In situations where the Atom Hub halts due to a ⅓+ coalition of voting power going offline, or in situations where a ⅓+ coalition of voting power censor evidence of malicious behavior from entering the blockchain, as long as there are -½ such Byzantine voting power, the hub will recover with a reorg-proposal.
+In situations where the Cosmos Hub halts due to a ⅓+ coalition of voting power going offline, or in situations where a ⅓+ coalition of voting power censor evidence of malicious behavior from entering the blockchain, as long as there are -½ such Byzantine voting power, the hub will recover with a reorg-proposal.